 Have you thought about what it might be like to retire in Maine?
 This website has useful data and opinions about the best places to retire in Maine, including exciting active adult and over 55 retirement communities in the Pine Tree State.
-This northernmost New England state has a small population (just over 1.3 million people in 2012) along with unparalleled beauty.
+This northernmost New England state has a small population (just over 1.3 million people in 2015, median age 43.5 - 6 years higher than U.S. median) along with unparalleled beauty.
 Its 3500 miles of shoreline is dotted with countless islands and a rustic charm that is unforgettable.
 Inland there are many lakes and extensive forests.
 Mount Katahdin is located near the coast but has an elevation of almost 5300 feet.
 The largest town in the state, Portland, has 20% of the state's population.
 Augusta is the capital.
 There are many beautiful towns in the state.
 Maine tends to attract hardy souls who love the outdoors and the change of seasons.
-The Wikipedia entry for Mainehas more facts.
+The Wikipedia entry for Maine has more facts.
+Updated Nov.
+2016.

 The Maine climate is called humid-continental.
 There are 4 seasons.
 Summers are mild and winters are cold with frequent snowstorms.